Hasan-Basri-Akcay/Hasan-Basri-Akcay/README.md

 Currently working as a data scientist.

-Interests on AI, data science, machine learning and related fields.
+Interests on AI, data science, computer vision, machine learning and related fields.

 ---